vectara/vectara-answer/README.md

    - [Azure instructions](https://learn.microsoft.com/en-us/azure/container-apps/get-started-existing-container-image-portal?pivots=container-apps-private-registry).
    - [GCP instructions](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
 4. Launch the container on a VM instance based on the Docker image now hosted in your cloud environment.
 Make sure to load the `.env` and the `config/` directory as volumes that the Docker recognizes as shown in `run.sh`.

+## FAQs

+### Why do I get a "Cannot connect to the Docker daemon" error when I try to run my application?

+Docker needs to be running before you can run your application.
+Find and open the Docker app.

 ## Author